dynup/kpatch/README.md

 - **kpatch utility:** a command-line tool which allows a user to manage a collection of hot patch modules.
-One or more hot patch modules may be configured to be loaded at boot time, so that a system can remain patched even after a reboot into the same version of the kernel.
+One or more hot patch modules may be configured to load at boot time, so that a system can remain patched even after a reboot into the same version of the kernel.